Troyanovsky/vibe-coding-guide/README.md

     *   Dipping into foundational coding concepts (HTML, CSS, JS) if interest is sparked.
     *   Online communities and resources for AI-assisted development.
 *   **13.4.
 The Evolving Landscape of AI in Development: Stay Curious!**

+## Contributing

+Contributions are welcome!
+If you have any suggestions, improvements, or additional resources to share, please open an issue or submit a pull request.